Basketball Zone Formation

 1-3-1 Zone Formation

 A 1-3-1 zone formation consists of three defensive players on the three-point line, one in the paint, and one near the midcourt line.
-1-3-1 zone formations are great for setting traps but fail when the dribbler breaks through the the paint.
+1-3-1 zone formations are great for setting traps but fail when the dribbler breaks through the paint.
+Teams must be very skilled defensively in order to play the 1-3-1 zone and it is not used nearly as often as the 2-3 or 3-2.